minhOU93/AI3100-Final-Project/README.md

 ### Download Release

-Alternatively, you can download the binaries from the releases.
+Alternatively, you can download the binaries from the [Releases](https://github.com/minhOU93/AI3100-Final-Project/releases).

 ## Controls